 The Vampire: The Masquerade PC games are often overlooked for some reason, but these games suck in a good way.
 Bloodlines is set in the rather mature Vampire: The Masquerade world from the original pen and paper RPG.
 It's s a sequel to the lesser-known Vampire The Masquerade: Redemption from 2000, but uses the more modern Source engine from Valve's Half-Life 2.

 When starting the game, you pick your Vampire clan, and this is only the first of many choices.
 The game's storyline is highly dynamic, and there are several different endings depending on the paths you choose.

 Gothic 3 was quite bug-ridden upon release, but was subsequently patched to near perfection.
 Another issue that somewhat hampered the game initially was that barely any hardware was sufficiently powerful to run the game.

 The third part of Gothic picks up where Gothic II left off, with our Nameless Hero having arrived on a new continent to be greeted by ugly orcs closing in for the kill.
 The rest of the story is basically yours to create.
 You can side with different factions or none at all, instead roaming the countryside killing and looting whatever comes your way until you get bored.
 In terms of free exploration, Gothic 3 is similar to Oblivion, albeit on a smaller scale.

 22. Neverwinter Nights 2 (2006)

 The Neverwinter Nights games are spiritual successors to the Baldur's Gate series, but take place on the northern end of the Sword Coast.
-Like its predecessors, it has a major focus on the story, which is very well written and divided into separate acts.
-NWN 2 uses D&D 3.5 Edition rules, and all the classes, spells and abilities that comes with it.
+Like its predecessors, it offers an interesting story, which is divided into separate acts.
+NWN 2 uses D&D 3.5 Edition rules, and all the classes, spells and abilities that come with it.

 23. The Elder Scrolls IV: Oblivion (2006)